-3.5.1 Significant change is planned to the City Centre over the Core Strategy period, with improvements and development at the Broadmarsh Centre and the Victoria Centre.
-Development at the Broadmarsh Centre will be with large scale retail development at the Broadmarsh Centre complemented by a new Midland Rail Station/NET interchange and other development in the Southside Regeneration Zone (see Policy 7) improving this important 'gateway' to the City Centre.
-This development in the south of the City Centre will be balanced by redevelopment of the Victoria Centre Formatted: Bullets and Numbering in the north, to help maintain the strong north-south retail patterns.
+3.5.1 Significant change is planned to the City Centre over the plan period, with improvements and development at the Broadmarsh Centre and the Victoria Centre.
+Development at the Broadmarsh Centre will be complemented by a new Midland Rail Station/NET interchange and other development in the Southside Regeneration Zone (see Policy 7) improving this important 'gateway' to the City Centre.
 In addition to this, further large scale office, housing and other complementary uses are planned for the periphery of the City Centre in the Eastside and Waterside Regeneration Zones, effectively extending the functional boundaries of the City Centre.